lithnet/access-manager-docs/help-and-support/frequently-asked-questions.md

 Yes, you can create and publish a new encryption certificate at any time.
 Agents will encrypt their passwords using this new certificate at the next scheduled password rotation.
 Do note that the agents will not re-encrypt their previous passwords using the new certificates.
 Agents do not have access to the private key needed to decrypt the passwords.

-As such, you need to ensure that the private key remains on the server, as long as there are passwords in the directory that were encrypted with the old certificate.
+As such, you need to ensure that the old certificate remains on the server, for as long as there are passwords in the directory that were encrypted with the old certificate.

 ## Can computers decrypt their own admin passwords?